Posts

 Peter and Day Day: When God Took Our 5-Year-Old Daughter Away

+What is a parent’s greatest comfort in the face of sudden and devastating loss?
 For Naw Day Day and her husband, Peter Wong, this was the very question they found themselves grappling with back in January, when tragedy struck out of the blue, robbing them of their beloved 5-year-old daughter, Louise.